syncfusion-content/javascript-docs/js/Spreadsheet/Worksheet.md

 ### Add

 The Spreadsheet has support for inserting new sheet.
-You can dynamically insert sheet by following ways,
+You can dynamically insert sheet by one of the following ways,

 * Click the New sheet button in the spreadsheet sheet tab.
 * Click OTHERS tab in the ribbon and select Insert dropdown button.
 Then click Insert Sheet.